catalyst/moodle-fileconverter_librelambda/README.md

 **NOTE:** Compiling LibreOffice will take time.
 You can increase the compilation speed by choosing an EC2 instance size with more CPU resources.
 (This will cost more money).

-After the above steps are completed follow the instructions in the next section, to create and download the LibreOffice archive.
+After the above steps are completed, follow the instructions in the next section, to create and download the LibreOffice archive.

 ##### Create the LibreOffice archive and download it from the EC2
 1. Change to the LibreOffice directory: `cd libreoffice`